 by Robert Rickover

 Some time ago I showed a copy of the Equitation issue of Direction [Vol2 (1)] to Marjorie Barstow, the first person to graduate from Alexanders first training course.
 Until her recent death at age 95, she was the worlds senior Alexander teacher.
 Knowing of her lifelong interest in horses, I asked, Marj, did you ever give an Alexander lesson to a horse?
 Her immediate reply was, Yes, of course.
 And then, after a very long pause, she added, with a twinkle in her eyes, But youd better know your horse!

 That last remark got me thinking about the nature of Alexander exchanges between humans and animals.
 My personal experience in that area has been fairly limited.
-I have given what I consider a very good lesson to a frightened puppy and Ive done some work with domestic cats.
+I have given what I consider a very good lesson to a frightened puppy.
 I once tried to help a cow lengthen and widen but she immediately sat down, nearly crushing my legs.
 Perhaps she thought it was to be a chair lesson.

 There is a growing body of evidence that some species of animals such as dolphins, whales and primates are capable of quite sophisticated thinking.
 It even seems likely that large clusters of insects engage in creative thought even if the individual ant or bee seems to have a pretty unimaginative lifestyle.

 I suspect that we are, for the most part, as ignorant of whats going on in animals minds as they are of our thoughts and emotions.
 But is it nonetheless possible that horses and other animals could teach us a thing or two?
 If so, how would they do it?
 What conditions are necessary for useful information to be exchanged between animals and humans?